Phoenix9408/Kestra_Implementation/README.md

 Password: k3str4

-Once connected , you have to run the sql of PostGre_Config.sql, in order to create quality table
+Once connected , you have to run the sql of PostGre_Config file in order to create quality table

 5. AWS Configuration
 Set up your AWS credentials for storing reports in an S3 bucket: